 Director – Ken Russell, Screenplay – Stephen Volk, Producer – Penny Corke, Photography – Mike Southon, Music – Thomas Dolby, Production Design – Christopher Hobbs.
 Production Company – Robert Fox/Virgin Vision.

-Natasha Richardson (Mary Godwin Shelley), Gabriel Byrne (Lord Byron), Julian Sands (Percy Shelley), Miriam Cyr (Claire Godwin), Timothy Spall (Dr John Polidori)
+Natasha Richardson (Mary Godwin Shelley), Gabriel Byrne (Lord Byron), Julian Sands (Percy Shelley), Myriam Cyr (Claire Godwin), Timothy Spall (Dr John Polidori)

 1816.
 The poet Percy Shelley goes to visit fellow poet Lord Byron who lives in self-imposed exile at the Villa Deodati on the shores of Lake Geneva.
 Shelley takes with him his lover Mary Godwin and her half-sister Claire.
 While there, Byron urges them to seek madness and inspiration in the name of free love, free thought and defiance of religion.
 They take turns reading from a book of horror stories.
 On impulse they decide to hold a seance around the skull of a mediaeval monk Byron has found where Byron urges them call out their greatest fears and give them life.
 However, for each of them this brings into existence a greater horror than they imagined.